Skip to content

 Find SWIFT Code Online

-After this last step, Wise will show the complete name of your bank with a branch address with a green tick.
-You just need to click on this option if it is true.
-This source will navigate you toward the next page and will show an 11 digit SWIFT code.
+After this last step, Wise will show the complete name of your bank with a branch address and a green tick.
+If this option is true, you just need to click on it.
+This source will navigate you to the next page and show an 11-digit SWIFT code.
 Just copy this SWIFT code and use it where you want to utilize it.

 SWIFT BIC Code is Correct